jshafto/testing-an-existing-app-project/README.md

     - [x] Save Submitted Category Information
         - [x] Testing getting the body from the request
         - [x] Testing getting the value from the body
+        - [x] Testing saving the categories
-    - [ ] Create And Serve A To-Do Item Form
+    - [x] Create And Serve A To-Do Item Form
     - [ ] Save And Show To-Do Items
         - [ ] Testing the merge items method
         - [ ] Testing the save items method